-Ginostra (Stromboli) ferries connect Aeolian Islands with Sicily with crossings available to Lipari, Panarea, Salina, Stromboli & Vulcano (in Aeolian Islands) & Milazzo (in Sicily).
-Ginostra (Stromboli) Ferry crossings are operated by Liberty Lines Fast Ferries and depending on time of year you’ll find a choice of up to 19 ferry crossings daily.
+Ginostra (Stromboli) ferries connect Aeolian Islands with Sicily & Italy with crossings available to Lipari, Panarea, Salina, Stromboli, Vulcano, Rinella & Filicudi (in Aeolian Islands), Milazzo (in Sicily) & Naples (in Italy).
+Ginostra (Stromboli) Ferry crossings are operated by Liberty Lines Fast Ferries & Siremar and depending on time of year you’ll find a choice of up to 28 ferry crossings daily.

 The cliff-top village of Ginostra is set within a naturally formed amphitheatre on the western coast of Stromboli, a tiny, mountainous isle found off the northern coast of Scilly in Italy.
 It’s a sparsely populated settlement of white stucco buildings that overlook a craggy coast of black rocks.
 The entire village is surrounded by steep, verdant hills covered in olive trees and prickly pears that rise towards the hulking form of the active Mount Stromboli volcano at the island’s heart.

 The port of Ginostra, locally known as Pertuso harbour, is found at the foot of a precipitous cliff to the south-east of the village.
 It can be reached via a set of zig-zagging stairs that lead from the elevated suburbs to a small concrete platform, upon which sit a miscellany of row-boats.
 A ferry terminal is located at the end of the curved pier that extends from the edge of the harbour.
 There are no facilities here, not even a ticket office, with the pier consisting of little more than a docking zone for ferries.